l2beat/l2beat/packages/backend/discovery/witness/ethereum/diffHistory.md

 ## Description

-Initial discovery: PolygonCDK Validium with identical code compared to AstarZkEVM.
+Initial discovery: PolygonCDK type RollupType 4 Validium with identical code compared to AstarZkEVM.
+Permissions structure is like XLayer.

 ## Initial discovery